 Why has this happened?

-Twitter have a range of mechanisms to try and protect the health of their platform which includes identifying accounts which are performing unwanted behaviour.
+Twitter has a range of mechanisms to try and protect the health of their platform which includes identifying accounts which are performing unwanted behaviour.

 Occasionally, legitimate Twitter accounts get flagged incorrectly by Twitter.
 (This is similar to a legitimate email getting caught in your email spam filter).

 We apologise for this issue and understand how frustrating temporarily losing access to our system is.
-Unfortunately, we have no control over when Twitter chooses to revoke access temporarily to a Twitter account.
+Unfortunately, Twitter doesn't make their platform protection mechanisms known to us so it is difficult for us to know what exactly is going.

 Steps to reconnect your Twitter account with ManageFlitter